 Download from trusted sources

-When it comes to downloading, these are very important questions.
-As you'll learn in upcoming activity, it's vital that you download only from trusted sites.Start activity
+When it comes to downloading files, these are very important questions.
+As you'll learn in an upcoming activity, it's vital that you download only from trusted sites.Start activity

 The most important thing when getting documents and photos from the internet is to download from a trusted source.